bottlerocket-os/bottlerocket/README.md

 If you know what settings you want to change when you start your Bottlerocket instance, you can send them in the user data.

 In user data, we structure the settings in TOML form to make things a bit simpler.
-Here's the user data to change the time zone setting, as we did in the last section:
+Here's the user data to change the message of the day setting, as we did in the last section:

 ```
 [settings]